 - customer acquisition & retention.

-Clients range from large financial services and technology organizations, to retail and online companies, software platform providers, B2B organizations, high growth start-ups in tech, apparel, healthcare, and sports.
+I have worked with large financial services and technology organizations, retail and online companies, software platform (SaaS) providers, B2B organizations, high growth start-ups in tech, apparel, healthcare, and sports.

 Contact me for a confidential evaluation today.

 During my corporate career, I have planned and executed global marketing, brand, and communication strategies in industries as diverse as technology, financial services, risk management consulting, chemical manufacturing, and health care.

 I have held senior business roles that involved delivering growth to businesses on the spectrum from established brands in search of new growth and innovation to young startups working on the next level of growth.
 In the process, I ended up executing strategies in global Fortune 500 companies that led to acquisitions and exist to exit strategies in startups, leading and directing marketing, communications, and operational teams.

 My love for and early adoption of digital tools to build and manage communities using content and social networks has led to transferring those technology and human behavior skills to working with established brands and high growth startups on social and content strategies and strategic action plans, and integrated marketing communications.

 I have worked with brands as diverse as big four KMPG, pharmaceutical giant GlaxoSmithKline, media company NBCU and some of its entertainment brands, the Project Management Institute (PMI), international beverage company Anheuser-Busch InBev, insurance organization Allstate, and GE Appliances, consumer shopping organization Target and technology infrastructure company SunGard.